-If any club has expertise to call upon when it comes to the recruitment of left-backs, it is Barcelona.
+If any club has expertise to call upon when it comes to world-class left-backs, it is Real Madrid.

-Although the search has doubtless taken Barcelona to all four corners of the globe, Abidal has not had to look far for the man who has emerged as the Catalans’ top target for the summer.
-Indeed, he has gone back to his roots in Lyon to pinpoint Ferland Mendy as Jordi Alba’s long-term successor for the Blaugrana.
+Although the search for a long-term replacement has likely taken Real Madrid to all four corners of the globe, the club has not had to look too far for the man who has emerged as a top target for the summer.
+That search has seen the club swoop for Ferland Mendy as the long-term answer for the club going forward.

-A professional since 2015, when he broke through the ranks at Le Havre - the same club as the likes of Paul Pogba, Lassana Diarra and Riyad Mahrez were fostered - the 23-year-old has emerged as a key figure for Bruno Genesio’s side and stands poised to make the same move that Abidal did when he was 27, as he traded the Rhone giants for Spain.
+A professional since 2015, when he broke through the ranks at Le Havre - the same club as the likes of Paul Pogba, Lassana Diarra and Riyad Mahrez were fostered - the 23-year-old has emerged as a key figure for Bruno Genesio’s side.

 Mendy’s rise has been astronomical.
 At the age of 21, he had made just 12 league appearances, all in the second tier for Le Havre.
-Two-and-a-half years later, he finds himself a full international for France and ready to play a starring role in the knockout stages of Europe’s premier club competition.
+Two and a half years later, he finds himself a full international for France and having played a starring role in the knockout stages of Europe’s premier club competition throughout Lyon's Champions League push before a round of 16 defeat at the hands of Barcelona.

 “It’s true that everything’s happened very quickly since Le Havre, but I tell myself that it must go quicker!” he told France Football in January.
 “I have to continue with this dynamic.”